department-of-veterans-affairs/vets-website/src/applications/personalization/profile/README.md

 - The main content will never load, that is static content.
 That is outside the scope of this setup.
 - Sometimes its a refresh or two to get things going
-- If you make changes, you will to re-build and re-start the server
+- If you make changes, you will have to re-build and re-start the server